awsdocs/amazon-ses-developer-guide/doc-source/receiving-email-concepts.md

 1. If Amazon SES accepts the mail, it evaluates your active receipt rule set\.
 All of the receipt rules that match at least one of the recipient conditions are applied in the order that they are defined, unless an action or a receipt rule explicitly terminates evaluation of the receipt rule set\.

-Now that you have an overview of the process, you can get started by going to [Setting Up Email Receiving](receiving-email-setting-up.md)\.
+Now that you have an overview of the process, you can get started by going to [Setting up email receiving](receiving-email-setting-up.md)\.